-Stock market crashes can be serious events leading to a decline in wealth and in consumption and also a scramble for liquidity in turn contributing to incipient banking crises.
-Housing busts also have serious consequences for the banking system via defaults on mortgages, and on the real economy via declining wealth on consumption expenditure, the collapse of residential investment and a financial accelerator effect as net worths decline.
-The recent housing boom in the US was largely triggered by a long period of abnormally low interest rates, attributed to loose monetary policy from 2001 to 2004 in reaction to earlier financial turbulence and then fear of deflation and to a global savings glut (Bernanke 2007).
+Stock market crashes can be serious events leading to a decline in wealth and consumption and a scramble for liquidity, which, in turn, contributes to incipient banking crises.
+Housing busts also have serious consequences for the banking system, via defaults on mortgages, and for the real economy, via the effect of declining wealth on consumption expenditure, the collapse of residential investment, and a financial accelerator effect as net worths decline.
+The recent housing boom in the United States was largely triggered by a long period of abnormally low interest rates, attributed to loose monetary policy in 2001-04 in reaction to earlier financial turbulence and fear of deflation and to a global savings glut (Bernanke, 2007).
 The bust was likely induced by a rise in rates in reaction to the inevitable inflationary pressure.

-The Non Bank Financial Sector, Financial Innovation and Financial Crises
+3.1 The Nonbank Financial Sector, Financial Innovation, and Financial Crises

-The traditional financial crisis story depicts a shock to a major financial or non financial firm leading to a banking panic as depositors attempt to convert their deposits into currency.
-More recently, especially since the advent of deposit insurance, the source of the pressure has come from the asset side, rather than the liability side of a bank's balance sheet.
-Examples include the Penn Central episode in 1970 when the collapse of the railroad led to a panic in the commercial paper market which led, like today to concern by the Fed that it would spill over into the banking system.
-This led the New York Fed to open the discount window to the money center banks to freely discount non financial firms based on the collateral of sound commercial paper; the Latin American debt default of 1982 when many money center banks became close to insolvent until a massive rescue was orchestrated between the Fed and the IMF; and the collapse of the hedge fund LTCM in 1998 which also was perceived to be a threat to the banking system.
-LTCM was rescued by a lifeboat operation by the New York banks orchestrated by the New York Fed .An historical precedent was a crisis in the market for bills of exchange that spread from Amsterdam to Hamburg and which like LTCM led to the failure of the principal player and many others (Schnabel and Shinn 2001).
-In each case the crisis broke in the non bank financial sector but spilled over or threatened to spill over onto the banks who were the ultimate creditors.
+The traditional financial crisis story depicts a shock to a major financial or nonfinancial firm, which leads to a banking panic as depositors attempt to convert their deposits into currency.
+Since the advent of deposit insurance, the source of the pressure has come from the asset side, rather than the liability side, of a bank's balance sheet.
+One example is the Penn Central episode in 1970, when the collapse of the railroad led to a panic in the commercial paper market and triggered concern by the Fed that it would spill over into the banking system.
+The New York Federal Reserve responded by opening the discount window to the money center banks to freely discount nonfinancial firms based on the collateral of sound commercial paper.
+Other examples include the Latin American debt default of 1982, when many money center banks became close to insolvent until a massive rescue was orchestrated between the Fed and the IMF. and the collapse of the Long-Term Capital Management (LTCM) hedge fund in 1998, which also was perceived to be a threat to the banking system.
+LTCM was rescued when the New York Federal Reserve orchestrated a lifeboat operation by the New York banks.
+Historically, in 1763 a crisis in the market for bills of exchange spread from Amsterdam to Hamburg and, like LTCM, led to the failure of the principal player and many others (Schnabel and Shin, 2001).
+In each of these cases, the crisis broke in the nonbank financial sector and then spilled over or threatened to spill over into the banks, who were the ultimate creditors.

-Many of the financial crises of the past involved financial innovation which increased leverage.
-The 1763 crisis was centered on the market for bills of exchange, Penn Central on the newly revived (in the 1960s) commercial paper market, the savings and loan crisis on the junk bond market, LTCM on derivatives and hedge funds.
+Many of the financial crises of the past involved financial innovation that increased leverage.
+The 1763 crisis was centered on the market for bills of exchange, Penn Central on the newly revived (in the 1960s) commercial paper market, the savings and loan crisis on the junk bond market, and LTCM on derivatives and hedge funds.

-Modern Twists
+3.2 Modern Twists